 Man dies in Crow Wing County jail

-A 39-year-old man died while in custody in the Crow Wing County jail early Friday.
-“Life-saving measures were unsuccessful,” the Crow Wing County Sheriff’s Office…
+A 39-year-old man died while being held in the Crow Wing County jail., authoiriteis said

 Local